Penn-Computer-Science/project-4-cifar-10-bputman667-dev/README.md

 ## Step 5.
 Reflection
  -  Add a short Markdown section at the end of your notebook:
    -  What differences did you notice between MNIST and CIFAR-10?
+   I noticed that not only did CIFAR-10 end with a lot less accuracy than MNIST, it was also almost three times as slow which really sucked.
    -  What changes to your architecture helped performance?
+   In general, I had to use a lot more layers.
+While MNIST allowed me to use only a couple of layers, I had to use over 10 layers for most CIFAR-10 models to deal with the extremely low accuracy.
    -  If you had more time, what improvements would you try next?
+   I'd probably try to figure out how to make CIFAR-10 act differently on certain epochs, as this would allow me to account for some models being good on earlier epochs, and other models being good on later epochs.

 ## Submission:
 Be sure to include the following in your submission - Push to GitHub with a comment of "FINISHED" when complete